What Is the Difference Between Mental Health and Emotional Health

 What Is Mental Health?

-• Make sound decisions
+• Make smart choices

-• Cope with the pressures of life
+• Handle the stresses of life

-• Maintain stable behavior and relationships
+• Keep your behavior and relationships stable.

 • Anxiety disorders